** BOOK 2019 WEEKS BEFORE 30TH SEPT FOR A FULLY REFUNDABLE 5% DEPOSIT**

 Ample parking space for a number of vehicles

 Ideal for all groups of visitors - families and extended families in particular.
-Such is the seclusion, couple happy to pay a premium to get absolute peace have rented the property.
+Such is the seclusion, couples happy to pay a premium to get absolute peace have rented the property.

 Reduced occupancy terms are available away from peak seasons - £650 per week for up to 4 people in two bedrooms (choose twin or double).
 Dates available - 5 May to 29 June 2018 and 1 September to 28 September - Ideal for spring and autumn breaks - enjoy the blossom in May and June, and enjoy the fruit harvest and the onset of autumn in September when the temperature is usually still well into the 20s (C)